 Many aspects needs to be analyzed in terms of funding and budgeting for the Diversity and Inclusion Initiative.
+An overarching budget has been attached to this document as an Excel Spreadsheet.

-The following page is an outline of the initial projects to be undertaken during Phase One to allow the Gty to prepare for Phase Two of the Diversity and Inclusion Initiative.
+The following page is an outline of the initial projects to be undertaken during Phase One to allow the City to prepare for Phase Two of the Diversity and Inclusion Initiative.
 However, many of the Phase One projects continue into Phase Two and beyond the "end date" of 2025.